mr-abims/GenerativeNFT/README.md

 An all-in-one solution for `ERC721` collections.
 Build, test and deploy your smart contract, together with a totally integrated DAPP within a simple yet powerful workspace.

-## Disclaimer
-This project was created for educational purposes, please refer to the [LICENCE](LICENSE) file for further information.

 ## Main features
 - extremely high gas efficiency (users are going to pay lower gas fees compared to traditional collections)
 - whitelist support with customizable list size (using a Merkle Tree for verification)